 Connect your Google Docs account, same as before, and proceed to set up the “Edit Options” step.

 Just make sure the document name uses the field from step 2, or whatever field you used to declare your document name:

 Click continue, and on to the testing.

-On the testing step, click “Fetch & Continue” to have Google Docs check to see if it can find the file it needs:
+On the testing step, click “Test & Continue” to have Google Docs check to see if it can find the file it needs: